lotcz/theSeed/doc/beehive.md

 - get nectar to access beehive
 - find hermit to learn about bugs
 - bring coccon from rock to butterfly in meadow 2 to access forest
-- get chloroplasts from forest
+- get chloroplasts from forest (win bumblebee race)
 - get nectar from pond
 - bring purple nectar and chloroplasts to activate factory
 - enter queen's lair